linkedin/rest.li/pdl_schema.md

 For example, Joda time has a convenient `DateTime` Java class.
-If we wish to use this class in Java to represent date-times, all we need to do is define a pegasus custom type that binds to it:
+If we wish to use this class in Java to represent date-times, all we need to do is define a Pegasus custom type that binds to it:

 ```pdl
 namespace com.example.models